 The only way to purge ourselves is honesty.
 It appears terrifying and exasperates us.
 What will I do without my Precious?

 Examine your conscience.
 Admit your problem.
 Then grab it by the neck and yank it out by the root.
-God will never force us to be healed, and He will never turn us away either.
+God will never force you to be healed, but He will never turn you away either.
 Recognize the ring and let it be cast into the fiery pit.
 Let God’s healing fire consume it and obliterate it.
 Be free.